Your complete guide to the Shimano Claris groupset, including its features, strengths and weaknesses

 How does it compare to other Shimano groupsets?

 Because Shimano Claris is the entry-level option, you have to expect compromises, and the biggest comes in the form of the number of gears available.
 Claris is an eight-speed system, meaning the rear cassette has eight sprockets.
-In comparison to Shimano’s other groupsets, that’s one more sprocket than Tourney, but the next step up, Sora has nine; Tiagra has 10; and then 105, Ultegra and Dura-Ace are all 11-speed.
+In comparison to Shimano’s other groupsets, that’s one more sprocket than Tourney, but the next step up, Sora has nine; Tiagra has 10; and then 105, Ultegra and Dura-Ace are all now available as 11-speed.

 However, because Shimano Claris is a relatively new offering, the rear derailleur can cope with sprockets featuring anything up to 32 teeth, resulting in a very broad range of gear sizes.
 Combine this with Claris’s choice of compact chainset — with chainrings featuring 50 and 34 teeth — or triple chainset — 50, 39 and 30 teeth — and you have a perfect system to help new riders cope with climbs.
 Claris even has a ‘super compact’ chainset with 46 and 34 teeth, but we’ve never managed to get our mitts on one of those.